 Past Attempts To Diet

-Common Signs And Symptoms Of Binge Eating Disorder
+Common Symptoms Of Binge Eating Disorder

 To be officially diagnosed with binge eating disorder, a person must show at least three of the following symptoms:

-- Consuming large amounts of food and not feeling hungry
+- Eating large amounts of food when not physically hungry

 Mental Health Disorders That Can Accompany Binge Eating Disorder